 Loss Density Distribution of IPM Motors

-This sample data is an output of the motor loss distribution obtained in JMAG and can be used when temperature analysis is run using the motor’s heat generation as the heat source.
-The output file contains mesh information, step information, and result data (physical quantities).
+This sample data is an output of the motor loss distribution obtained in JMAG.
+It can be used for temperature analysis using the losses generated in the motor as the heat source.
+The output file contains the mesh information, step information, and result data (physical quantities).

 Apply